Home page for Math 508, Advanced Analysis

 developing intuition and proficiency in the construction of rigorous

-the text.
-It can be purchased from the
+Analysis I (it can be purchased from the

-are Principles of Mathematical Analysis by Walter Rudin, A Consise Introduction to Analysis by Daniel Stroock,
+AMS), Principles of Mathematical Analysis by Walter Rudin, A Consise Introduction to Analysis by Daniel Stroock,

 Mathematical Thinking by John P. D'Angelo and Douglas B. West.
+Another good text is Real Analysis and Foundations, 4th ed. by Steven Krantz.

 A problem set will be assigned every week, on Tuesdays.
 We may have one or more midterms and a final.